-Research shows praising is one of the most important techniques for influencing people, particularly when it comes to learning.
-Nevertheless, many trainers don’t seem to realize the significance of praising, and the vast majority of them don’t make the best of this powerful psychological technique.
+Research shows praising is one of the most important techniques for influencing people, particularly in learning.
+Nevertheless, many trainers don’t realize the significance of praising, and most don’t make the best of this powerful psychological technique.

 How to Maximize Learning by Treating Learners as Apprentices

 Learning has been significantly instrumental in allowing humans to progress forward in history.
 Generation after generation, people learned from one another.
-With the absence of reading materials, books, and videos, people had to learn from observation and imitation.
+People had to learn from observation and imitation without reading materials, books, and videos.
 Over time a whole set of principles has been developed to accelerate this process.
 Along with this, our understanding of learning and training has also increased significantly in recent years.

 In Module Twenty-Two, you will be introduced to various learning stages and will see how to relate these stages to your training courses so you can exploit them fully and maximize learning for your students.